guusj/books/Warbreaker_BrandonSanderson.md

 “Husband?”
 Siri asked uncomfortably.
 “Won’t there be a wedding ceremony?”
 The priest smirked.
 “The God King does not need ceremonial justification.
 You became his wife the moment he desired it.”
 Siri shivered.
 “I was just hoping that maybe I could see him, before, you know . . .”
 The priest shot her a harsh look.
 “The God King does not perform for your whims, woman.
 You are blessed above all others, for you will be allowed to touch him—if only at his discretion.
 Do not pretend that you are anything other than you are.
 You have come because he desires it, and you will obey.
-Otherwise, you will be put aside and another will chosen in your place—which, I think, might bode unfavorably for your rebel friends in the highlands.”
+Otherwise, you will be put aside and another will be chosen in your place—which, I think, might bode unfavorably for your rebel friends in the highlands.”
 The priest turned his horse, then clopped his way toward a large stone ramp, leading up to the building.
 The carriage lurched into motion, and Siri was drawn toward her fate.

 # 5